-Employees start doing their job according to their desire which will lead to inefficiency in achieving organization objectives.
+Employees start doing their job according to their desire which will lead to inefficiency in achieving organizational objectives.

 Lack of proper communication

-Communication gap between management and the employees gives rise to indiscipline in the organization.
-If the policies of the company are not properly communicated to the employees, they will face problem in following them.
+The communication gap between management and the employees gives rise to indiscipline in the organization.
+If the policies of the company are not properly communicated to the employees, they will face problems in following them.

 The employer should adopt a humane and empathetic approach towards the employees.
-This requires removal of barrier of any kind in the communication between the supervisor and the subordinate.
+This requires the removal of barriers of any kind in the communication between the supervisor and the subordinate.